automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Enigmosaurus.md

 # Enigmosaurus
-## Description: This "puzzle lizard" was closely related to Therizinosaurus.
+## This "puzzle lizard" was closely related to Therizinosaurus.